Columbian mammoth: Diet

 An adult Columbian mammoth would have needed more than 180 kg of food per day, and may have foraged for 20 hours a day.
 Mammoths chewed their food using their powerful jaw muscles to move the mandible forward and close the mouth, then backward while opening; the sharp enamel ridges thereby cut across each other, grinding the food.
 The ridges were wear-resistant, enabling the animal to chew large quantities of food that contained grit.
 The trunk could be used for pulling up large tufts of grass, picking buds and flowers, or tearing leaves and branches from trees and shrubs, and the tusks were used to dig up plants and strip bark from trees.
 Digging is indicated on preserved tusks by flat, polished sections of the surface that would have reached the ground.
 Isotope studies of Columbian mammoths from Mexico and the United States have shown that their diet varied by location, consisting of a mix of C3 (most plants) and C4 plants (such as grasses), and they were not restricted to grazing or browsing.
+Even individual Columbian mammoths from the same geographic location show major differences in dental wear patters, indicating extensive variation in dietary habits between different individuals within the same population.
+Evidence from Florida reveals that Columbian mammoths typically preferred C4 grasses, but that they would alter their dietary habits and consume greater proportions of non-traditional foods during periods of significant environmental change.
+Columbian mammoth diets also varied seasonally, with their reliance on C4 plants increasing during warm periods.
+The magnitude of their seasonal dietary variability was greater in more northerly environments relative to ones closer to the tropics.